-What do the various colors of the Fuchsia flower mean
+Meaning of the Fuchsia flower colors

-Interesting facts and characteristics of the Fuchsia flower
+Interesting facts about the Fuchsia flowers

-- The unique shape of Fuchsia flowers is specifically adapted to accommodate hummingbirds accessing the nectar.
+- The unique shape of fuchsia flowers is specifically adapted to accommodate hummingbirds accessing the nectar.

 - Fuchsia berries have a slightly tart flavor.
 The colorful flowers are also used as a decorative garnish.